It’s not uncommon for teachers to spend a lot of time focusing on teaching the addition facts and then brush over subtraction.

 Number fact family cards are perfect for reinforcing the concepts you’ve taught at the concrete and representational levels.
 Students are not just searching for three numbers that form a number bond but they are understanding why they belong together.

-If fact family cards are what you’re looking for as you move into the abstract level of instruction, you can find a pack in my Teachers Pay Teachers store.
+If fact family cards are what you’re looking for as you move into the abstract level of instruction, you can find a pack in our store.
 Just click on the link or on the picture below.
 They’re perfect for using in centers as a game or individual activity.
+If you would prefer to purchase from our store on Teachers Pay Teachers, please click this link.

 Once you’ve taught your students about number fact families, then teaching them mental math strategies that really consolidate the subtraction facts will be the next step.
 You can find out more on this blog post – 8 Strategies that will make Subtraction Easy